-Focused on "Changing Communities" the meeting will explore how West Michigan cities like Grand Rapids, Holland, and Muskegon have transformed over the past century and more.
-Highlights include a keynote address by Professor Todd Robinson, author of A City Within a City: The Black Freedom Struggle in Grand Rapids.
+Highlights of this year's meeting include an opening keynote address by Professor Todd Robinson, author of A City Within a City: The Black Freedom Struggle in Grand Rapids.
 Professor Robinson is a specialist in urban and African-American history.
 He is currently an Associate Professor of History at the University of Nevada at Las Vegas.
-Panel discussions on the annual theme and a dinner business meeting for museums, library/archives, and historical society staff are other highlights of this year's meeting.
+Other highlights include:

 We hope you will join us!
-Registration for the 2016 meeting will open in September 2015.
+Registration for the 2016 meeting is now open.
+Register here.

-Friends of the Kutsche Office always receive free admission to the Roundtable, among other benefits.
+Kutsche Office members always receive free admission to the Roundtable, among other benefits.
 Visit the "Friends of the Kutsche Office" page to learn more and to become a 2016 member.